Topps baseball card products

-The Topps Company has created a number of different baseball card products during its existence.
+The Topps Company has produced a number of different baseball card products during its existence.
 They originally started as a chewing gum company, using the baseball cards as a sales gimmick to make the gum more popular, but today it is primarily a baseball card company.

 Topps brands

 Factory sets

 Topps remains the only baseball card company today to still offer factory sets of their base brand.
 Their first factory set was offered in 1974 exclusively in the J.C.
 Penney catalog, but Topps would not begin releasing factory sets again until 1982.
 The 1982 Topps Factory Set is rare due to J.C.
 Penney's failure to sell them.
 J.C.
 Penney factory sets were available in 1982 in a color box and 1983 (SKU 672–1203), 1984 (SKU 672–1641), and 1985 (SKU 672–2029) in brown boxes.
 From 1986 to 1992, Topps factory sets came in two designs, Retail (or Christmas) and Hobby dealer.
 Retail factory sets were in very colorful boxes and were typically released near Christmas time (and for that reason are sometimes called Christmas sets).
 Hobby dealer sets were in much plainer boxes until 1993.
 Topps continues to this day to offer not only retail, hobby, and Christmas sets, but also team themed factory sets (starting in 2004) with bonus cards exclusive to each one.